Winterising your motorhome every year is essential because it protects long-term motorhome value, keeps you safe, and saves you from costly repairs.

 What Small Comforts Improve Winter Life on Board?

-Which Is Better for Winterizing Water Lines — RV Antifreeze or Compressed Air?
+Which Is Better for Winterising Water Lines — RV Antifreeze or Compressed Air?

 Compressed air uses 20–30 PSI (never exceed 50–60 PSI) to clear lines via a drain valve or drain tap.
 While quick and low-cost, it can miss low points in the water tank or leave moisture in fixtures.
 That’s why some owners choose a hybrid to blow out lines first, then protecting traps and fixtures with a gallon of PG antifreeze.